Fête de la Musique: History

-Choice of 21 June

-The date of 21 June was chosen because it most often coincides with the summer solstice (therefore the longest day of the year, or the shortest night for those who celebrate until dawn).
-This coincidence with the summer season symbolises the celebration of nature through this festive day, reminiscent of pagan festivals dedicated to nature or the harvest in Antiquity (such as the Saint John's Day celebrations, popular festivals during which large bonfires were lit throughout the night on the evening of 24 June — traditionally marking the end of the longest days of the year — and which continued in France until the 1990s, when most of the fires were banned for safety reasons and often also due to legislation aimed at preventing wildfires in areas subject to water restrictions or environmental protection regulations).

-Similar celebrations also took place in Nordic countries at this time of year, when the sun never sets (for example, in Saint Petersburg, the "White Nights", during which the arts are celebrated in all their forms).
-This idea was later taken up in France with the "Nuit Blanche", held during the first weekend of October, shortly after the equinox, when night becomes longer than day.

-The International Music Day, launched by UNESCO in 1975, takes place on 1 October.

 Purpose

 The main purpose of Fête de la Musique is to promote music.
 Amateur and professional musicians are encouraged to perform in the streets, under the slogan "Faites de la musique" ("Make music"), a homophone of Fête de la musique.
 Thousands of free concerts are staged throughout the day, making all genres of music accessible to the public.

 France

 Despite the general public exhibiting great tolerance for musical performances in public areas in evening hours, noise restrictions do apply and entertainment establishments may only extend their working hours on the day and broadcast music in the evening hours with prior authorization.
-Prefectures in France reserve the right to prohibit individuals, groups, or establishments to install audio hardware in the streets.
+Prefectures in France reserve the right to prohibit individuals, groups or establishments from installing audio equipment in the streets.

-On 23 June 2025, the Paris event was marred by a violent attack, organized and perpetrated by at least twelve individuals who randomly pricked eventgoers with syringes.

 Reach and impact

-As of 2019, a total of 120 countries participating in Fête de la Musique, and over 1,000 cities across the world participate in the event.
+As of 2019, a total of 120 countries and over 1,000 cities participate in Fête de la Musique.
 In 2023, events were held on most continents.

 Italy's Festa della Musica began in 1985, and became national in 1994.

 The UK Event began as National Music Day in 1992.
 Make Music Day UK became an independent organization in 2022.

 Ukraine has been holding its event in Lviv since 2013.
-Despite the Russian invasion of Ukraine the event continues to be held each year.
+Despite the Russian invasion of Ukraine, the event continues to be held each year.